naglic-a/tendermint-sim/README.md

 # Tendermint Consensus Simulator

 ## Overview
-This repository contains a distributed simulation of the Tendermint Byzantine Fault Tolerant (BFT) consensus algorithm.
+This repository contains a distributed simulation of the Tendermint consensus algorithm.
 The system executes in a fully containerized environment, simulating the state machine transitions of an arbitrary, highly-scalable number of validator nodes communicating over a sparse gossip network.
 The network topology and scale can be easily customized via the provided Python generator.

 ## System Architecture